Losant/losant-docs/docs/workflows/outputs/webhook-reply.md

 ## Configuration

-All the standard components of an http response are configurable in the Webhook Reply node - the response code, the body, and the headers.
+All the standard components of an HTTP response are configurable in the Webhook Reply node - the response code, the body, and the headers.

 ![Webhook Reply Node Config](/images/workflows/outputs/webhook-reply-node-config.png "Webhook Reply Node Config")

 In the above example, the response code is set to `200`, although that field is templatable and so can be configured from the current payload.
 It is expected to resolve to a valid response code number, and if it does not, the reply will default to a response code of `200`.

 The body of the reply can be set either as a [string template](/workflows/accessing-payload-data/#string-templates) or as a [payload path](/workflows/accessing-payload-data/#payload-paths).
-In the above example, it is a string template that resolves to a string of json.
-If payload path is chosen and the payload path points to an object, that object is stringified json string for use as the body.
+In the above example, it is a string template that resolves to a string of JSON.
+If payload path is chosen and the payload path points to an object, that object is stringified as JSON for use as the body.
 The body is allowed to be empty, if no body is desired on the reply.

 ![Webhook Reply Node Header Config](/images/workflows/outputs/webhook-reply-node-header-config.png "Webhook Reply Node Header Config")